web-dev-s/undestanding-js-weird-parts/README.md

 * string- sequence of chars between ‘’, “” or ``
 * symbol-ES6

--operators-special function syntactically different written (infixed notation between 2 arguments that return result)
+- operators-special function syntactically different written (infixed notation between 2 arguments that return result)

 * Precedence (order of call from higher downer) and Associativity (same precedence execution ltr or rtl )
 * Coercion -converting a value from one type to another